From 2025, all newly rented properties will be required to have an EPC rating of C or above.

 Improving the minimum EPC rating from ‘E’ to ‘C’ will prove to be difficult for landlords, as it will require a lot of investment.
 With the government estimating that it could cost approximately £4,700 on average to make such improvements.
 The older the property the greater the cost, as older properties will require a lot more work and are less energy efficient compared to new properties.

-Howells Head of Residential Conveyancing, Elizabeth Webster says “I already have investor clients considering selling some of their portfolio where they know it will prove extremely difficult to get the rating to C or above.”
+Solicitor, Stephen Taylor of the Residential Conveyancing department, says “I already have investor clients considering selling some of their portfolio where they know it will prove extremely difficult to get the rating to C or above.”

 At current energy performance investment is capped at £3,500 for landlords, this will be raised to £10,000.